Earthling in Planetary Hospice: late July 2023

 Muhammad Ali

-Her work may be exhibited again in autumn 2023 in a community art show that she is creating and developing, and she aspires to publish her next non-fiction book in the nearer future.
+Mz.
+Lampkins works may be exhibited again in autumn 2023 in a community art show that she is hoping to create and develop —-and she aspires to publish her next non-fiction book in the nearer future.

 She is also the subject of the forthcoming documentary “My Mother is An Artist” which follows Mz.
 Lampkins’s journey from 2019, eight years post-release from a 30 year incarceration as a wrongfully prosecuted and convicted young woman and mother —to 2023, as a working, locally-renown and yet-still-struggling artist living in these American systems of modern oppression and exploitation.